 Once in Sherborne I found The Eastbury hotel easily and parked my car in the car park signposted round the back, which handily was just a few steps from my room for the night in one of its new luxury ‘Potting Shed’ garden suites.

-However there was no time to loiter: Sherborne castle closes at 4.15pm (the grounds close at 6pm) and thankfully it was just a short drive from the hotel.
+However there was no time to loiter: Sherborne Castle closed at 4.15pm (the grounds close at 6pm) and thankfully it was just a short drive from the hotel.

 Check out these other great hotels: